TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Meeting Minutes/meeting_minutes_13.1.md

 * Write a program to extract the useful RID information from the code (name, location).
 * Figure out how to distinguish drone wifi/bluetooth signals from other wifi/bluetooth signals.
 * Get password to previous website from Abe.
 * Update previous website or create our own to display information.

+### Notes to All:
+Documentation is cool :0

 ### Next Meeting:
 As it stands, 15SEP2025 1000-1100 with Dr. Elfouly.